-where the incident propagating column vector $b^{pr}_{12,m'}$ is flux normalized as $ \left(b_{12,m'}^{pr}\right)^{\dagger }b_{12,m'}^{pr}=1$ and $c_0$ is the coefficient satisfying Eq.~\ref{eq:equivalence} whose value depends on $m'$.
-In other words, the transmitted propagating wave after the disorder can be considered indistinguishable whether it is generated by a single evanescent mode or by an equivalent propagating wave represented by $c_0 b^{pr}_{12,m'}$ .
-This equivalent propagating wave yielding the same transmitted propagating wave due to the given evanescent mode, will be a linear combination of the propagating modes addressed by the propagating transmission matrix.
-Substituting Eq.~\ref{eq:equivalence} in Eq.~\ref{eq:focuspr} and using the reciprocity relation that $(S_{12}^{pr,pr})^*={S_{21}^{pr,pr}}^\dagger$,
+where the incident propagating column vector $\mathbf{b}^{pr}_{12,m'}$ is flux normalized as $ \left(\mathbf{b}_{12,m'}^{pr}\right)^{\dagger }\mathbf{b}_{12,m'}^{pr}=1$, and $c_0$ is a coefficient satisfying Eq.~(\ref{eq:equivalence}) whose value depends on $m'$.
+In other words, the transmitted propagating wave after the disorder can be considered indistinguishable, whether it is generated by a single evanescent mode or by an equivalent propagating wave represented by $c_0 \mathbf{b}^{pr}_{12,m'}$ .
+This equivalent propagating wave, which yields the same transmitted propagating wave due to the given evanescent mode, is a linear combination of the propagating modes addressed by the propagating transmission matrix.
+Substituting Eq.~(\ref{eq:equivalence}) into Eq.~(\ref{eq:focuspr}) and using the reciprocity relation $(\mathbf{S}_{12}^{pr,pr})^*={\mathbf{S}_{21}^{pr,pr}}^\dagger$, we obtain :